Minimal asymptotic translation lengths on curve complexes and homology of mapping tori: Pseudo-Anosovs with specified invariant homology dimension

 As a potential approach for this question, we think of constructing pseudo-Anosovs of specified maximal invariant homology dimensions on surfaces of large genera with small asymptotic translation lengths.
-In order to get pseudo-Anosov maps on surfaces of large genera, \cite{agol2016pseudo}, \cite{baik2018upper}, and \cite{baik2019asymptotic} employ a fixed hyperbolic mapping torus and consider its monodromy obtained from a fibered cone.
+In order to get pseudo-Anosov maps on surfaces of large genera, some previous results (\cite{agol2016pseudo}, \cite{baik2018upper}, \cite{baik2019asymptotic}) employ a fixed hyperbolic mapping torus and consider its monodromy obtained from a fibered cone.
 Since the first betti number of a mapping torus of $f$ is same as $m(f) + 1$, such monodromies in a fibered cone share the same $m$-value.

 In contrast, we come up with a finite cyclic cover of a genus 2 surface to get the desired pseudo-Anosov maps on large genera surfaces as lifts of a fixed map.
-From the concrete estimation on how covering maps distort the distances on curve complexes \cite{aougab2018covers}, asymptotic translation lengths of such lifts would grow at least reciprocal of degrees.
-Hence we morally think if we can construct such lifts with specified maximal invariant homology dimensions, then it would help to figure out the minimal $k = k(g)$ with $L_{\C}(k, g) \asymp 1/g$.
+From the concrete estimation on how covering maps distort the distances on curve complexes \cite{aougab2018covers}, asymptotic translation length of the lift via degree $g$ covering would be at least $1/g$, up to a constant multiple.
+We believe that constructing such lifts with specified maximal invariant homology dimensions would help to figure out the minimal $k = k(g)$ with $L_{\C}(k, g) \asymp 1/g$.

 We start with a non-separating curve $\alpha$ on the genus 2 surface $S_2$, and take $g$ copies of $S_2 \setminus \alpha$ for $g > 1$.
 Gluing two different copies of $S_2 \setminus \alpha$ along one boundary component in a cyclic way, we obtain the finite cyclic cover $p_{g + 1}$ of degree $g$ as in Figure \ref{fig:covering}.
 Let us denote the resulting cover by $S_{g+1}$ since it is of genus $g+1$.